viccsneto/petunia/README.md

 * Inprocess

 #### Demo
-First test using the Electron Offscreen Rendering feature and the interprocess communication library that I am working on to transfer the texture from electron to the Aztec Game Engine.
+First test using the Electron Offscreen Rendering feature to transfer the texture from electron to be rendered on the Aztec Game Engine.

 Credits to the Infant Annihilator Metal band.